w3c/wcag3/guidelines/groups/text-and-wording/clear-language/diacritics-available.md

 type: supplemental
 ---

-:term[Diacritics] required to identify the correct meaning of each word are available.
+Diacritics required to identify the correct meaning of each word are available.

 <div class="issue" data-number="490"></div>